devi4nt/mediaid-course-feed/README.md

-# Medi Aid — Course Feed
+# MediAid — Course Feed

 ## Introduction

-A little component I setup for my friend Iann to assist with a website he's been building.
+A little component I setup for my friend to assist with a website he's been building.
 The site in question needed display training course information which is sourced from a legacy back office system.

-## Instructions
+## Usage instructions

-The following code snippet can be included in any page you wish to display availiable course information.
+The following code snippet can be included in any page you wish to display available course information.

 ### Default behaviour

-This will display all availaible course information without sorting or filtering.
+This will display all available course information without sorting or filtering.

 ```
 <div data-course-feed></div>